-During fiscal 2017, the Compensation Committee held eight meetings.
-Hamideh Assadi currently serves as Chair, and Randy E. Clark and Charles F. Marcy currently serve as members of the Compensation Committee.
-Randy E. Clark served as Chair of the Compensation Committee through December 8, 2016.
+During fiscal 2018, the Compensation Committee held five meetings.
+Randy E. Clark currently serves as Chair, and Allison M. Boersma, Charles F. Marcy and David W. Ritterbush currently serve as members of the Compensation Committee.
 The Board has determined that all current Compensation Committee members are independent under the NASDAQ listing standards.
-Ms. Assadi intends to serve as a member and Chair of the Compensation Committee through the end of her term as a director at the Annual Meeting.
+Ms. Assadi served as a member and Chair of the Compensation Committee through the end of her term as a director at the 2017 Annual Meeting, upon which Randy E. Clark was appointed Chair of the Compensation Committee.
+Allison M. Boersma and David W. Ritterbush were appointed to the Compensation Committee following their election as directors at the 2017 Annual Meeting.